-Our children receive the Sacrament of Reconciliation in Grade 2, the Holy Eucharist in Grade 3, and Confirmation in Grade 8.
+Our children receive the Sacrament of Reconciliation in Grade 2, First Holy Communion in Grade 2, and Confirmation begins in Grade 7 and is competed in Grade 8.

 Catholics are a sacramental people.
 As Catholics, we are aware that the Sacraments introduce us to and accompany us all through our religious lives.
-For this reason we place great emphasis on our sacramental programs and especially upon the important role that our parents play in them.
+For this reason, we place great emphasis on our sacramental programs and especially upon the important role that our parents play in them.
 Here as elsewhere in the curriculum the partnership of parent and teacher is of paramount importance.
 Obviously the participation of the parents at sacramental meetings and prayer services is crucial.
 We will also provide them with informational bulletins whenever these are needed.